tobsirl/datadog/README.md

 A host used to refer to a physical server housed in a data center.
 In the monitoring world, it refers to a device with an IP address.
 The first generation of monitoring tools, were tried to the host.
 This is no longer the case with tools such as datadog.

+**Agent**

+An agent is a service that runs alongside the application software system to help with monitoring.
+It runs various tasks for the monitoring tools and reports information back to the monitoring backend.
+The agents are installed on the hosts where the application system runs.
+It could be a simple process running directly on the operating system or a microservice.